Updated: Oct 17, 2018

-FTP: If the Cosmos return in 2019 in a new pro league, NPSL PRO can we see you back on the field, or would you have to consider other options?
+FTP: If the Cosmos return in 2019 in the new pro league, NPSL PRO.
+Can we see you back on the field, or would you have to consider other options?
 If you do not return to the Cosmos in 2019, what is next for Danny Szetela?

 FTP: According to reports NPSL PRO will be sanctioned under the United States Adult Soccer Association instead of the United States Soccer Federation.
 I believe this country truly needs an independent league that will make their own decisions based off of what is right for the league and its members and not because they are trying to meet the Professional League Standards every single season.
 Danny you played abroad, how did it feel like knowing that the club you were playing for would play every single season, with no interference from the federation.
 Hopefully over time NPSL PRO, will grow and become a successful league, were players can strive and only worry about on the pitch rather than off the field.

 DS: I support PRO/REL in this country, its big enough.
-If a player playing in Major League Soccer is in last place after mid way through the season and has no shot in making the playoffs will every player on the team give the same effort as if they knew that if they were relegated.
-Your pay gets cut in half and now your not making the same money to support your family.
-What are you playing for at the end of the season?
+If a player playing in Major League Soccer is in last place after mid way through the season and has no shot in making the playoffs will every player on the team give the same effort as if they knew that if they were relegated your pay gets cut in half and now your not making the same money to support your family absolutely not.
+Than what are you playing for at the end of the season?
 I guess just personal bonuses.
-I heard somewhere that someone said USL considers themselves the best 2nd Division in the world.
+I heard somewhere that someone said USL considers themselves the best 2nd league in the world.
 Players in the USL get paid peanuts compared to what players make in other 2nd divisions in this world.
-There's a lot of players who played in the NASL that did not consider USL just because you can't support your family on those wages and some teams also don't give you health insurance so players have changed their careers.
+Theres alot of players who played in the NASL that did not consider USL just because you can't support your family on those wages and some teams also don't give you health insurance so players have changed there careers.